Trustpilot

 When exploring the question, “Why do females get their gallbladder removed?” it’s imperative to consider both biological and lifestyle factors.

 The gallbladder plays a pivotal role in bile storage and digestion, yet its removal – known as a cholecystectomy – is not uncommon, especially among females.
 Various factors contribute to women being more susceptible to gallbladder issues, necessitating removal in certain instances.
+Females are more likely to develop gallstones, which can lead to inflammation and other complications that require cholecystectomy.
+Hormonal changes, particularly during pregnancy or while taking birth control pills, can increase the risk of gallbladder problems in women.
+Additionally, obesity and rapid weight loss, which are more prevalent among females, are also significant risk factors for gallstone formation and gallbladder disease.

 It is evident that females undergo gallbladder removal surgery far more frequently than males on average.
 But what places women explicitly at increased risk of developing symptomatic gallstones and gallbladder conditions requiring excision?